XhinLiang/MDPreference/README.md

 ```

 **ATTENTION**
-- You can get a String(MAY BE NULL) by using SharePreference which is the user selected.
+- For ListPreference, you can get a String(MAY BE NULL) by using SharePreference which is the user selected.
-- You can get a int by using SharePreference which means the indexes of selected item.
+- For MultiSelectListPreference, You can get a int by using SharePreference which means the indexes of selected item.
 After that you can get a Set of Integer by using
 ``` java
 // bit means the int you get from SharePreference.
 Set<Integer> set = MultiSelectListPreference.getSetByBit(bit);